indirect titration

 Marble contains a high amount of Calcium carbonate. that is unsoluble in water and cannot as such be titrated directly.

-We can do now the following: you weigh an amount of marble very precisely.
 Later, after calculating how much calcium carbonate was in the marbel, you know the percentage.
 But how to do this in practice?

 You bring the weighed amount of marble in an exactly known amount (excess, more then enough) strong acid solution of which you know well the concentration.